Slevinski/slevinski.github.io/series/writing-and-representation/entries/other-sign-language-scripts-and-their-conceptions/essay.md

 That fact matters here only as a reminder that script identity and encoding strategy are different layers.

-The detailed distinction between `Sgnw`, Formal SignWriting, FSW, and SWU belongs in `Formal SignWriting: FSW and SWU`.
+The detailed distinction between Sgnw, Formal SignWriting, FSW, and SWU belongs in *Formal SignWriting: FSW and SWU*.

-## Why this belongs in the writing lane
+## Why this belongs in the writing-systems series

 Acknowledging these scripts makes several things easier to say clearly.

 First, it shows that SignWriting exists in a real field rather than in isolation.

-Second, it prevents the writing-systems lane from sounding naive or uninformed.
+Second, it prevents the writing-systems series from sounding naive or uninformed.

 Third, it allows the SignWriting argument to remain constructive and accountable.